Kennisoan/klim-gl-tools/README.md

 Different objects support various modifiers, tailored to their specific characteristics.
 For detailed information on the objects and applicable modifiers, refer to the [Objects](#objects) and [Modifiers](#modifiers) sections.

+Integrate your objects into a display function to see them rendered in your application.
+For an example on how this can be done with GLUT, refer to `template.py`.

 ## Objects

 The table below outlines the available objects along with their descriptions and applicable modifiers: